Trustpilot

 CPDs : 2

-Therefore, the aim of this short bite-sized course is to provide coaches with a greater level of clarity on the correct periodisation and programming of plyometric training.
-Over four modules, the concepts of plyometric exercise selection, plyometric training categories including concentric dominant, tendon compliance and tendon stiffness plyometrics, a meso-cycle design, micro-cycle design, the periodisation of plyometrics using a linear and undulating model are all explained, with working examples provided in real world coaching practice.
-Plyometric training to improve horizontal, vertical, multi-directional and throwing / striking performance are all explored.
+In this bite-sized course, over four modules the concepts of plyometric exercise selection, plyometric training categories including concentric dominant, tendon compliance and tendon stiffness plyometrics, meso-cycle design, micro-cycle design, and the periodisation of plyometrics using a linear and undulating model are all explained, with working examples provided in real-world coaching practice.
+You’ll explore plyometric training to improve horizontal, vertical, multi-directional and throwing/striking performance.

 Suggested Pre-requisite: